-The chant isn’t in good taste, certainly, just like so many chants up and down the country, but it shouldn’t be lumped with singing about Hillsborough and Heysel.
+The chant isn’t in good taste, certainly, just like so many chants up and down the country, but it shouldn’t be lumped with singing about Hillsborough and Munich.
 United players were singing it after we won in Moscow and whilst that was picked up in the press, there was little to no fuss made about it.
 If they had been singing about Hillsborough though, it would have been a completely different matter, and rightly so.

 Whilst I imagine the Liverpool fans who were there that day have a heavy heart about what happened and several of the fans involved were prosecuted, the fact is Liverpool FC’s official stance was it was nothing to do with them, and it took them 20 years to say otherwise.
 Had they accepted their responsibility, instead of pointing a finger at Chelsea and the stadium, the chant probably never would have been created, but that’s not what happened.

 You could also argue that Heysel has nothing to do with us so we have no place to sing about it, but I disagree.
 Firstly, I think that any footballing tragedy has an effect on football fans.
-Whilst we don’t know what would have happened if our fans had been at Hillsborough that day, we do know that better performances from United could have meant we were there that day.
+We know that had our results been better that season, we would have been at Hillsborough.
+It would have been our fans.
 It’s something you can relate to.
 When the anniversary took place last year and you saw parents of children who died at Hillsborough, you’d be a monster not to feel any compassion for them.
 When you’re a football fan, an incident doesn’t have to happen to your club for you to have a reaction to or opinion of it.